NVARCHAR2 in Oracle Example

-In this Oracle tutorial, we will learn about the NVARCHAR2 datatype in the oracle database.
-Also, we will demonstrate how to use it to create NVARCHAR2 columns for a table in oracle.
+In this Oracle tutorial, we will learn about the NVARCHAR2 datatype in the Oracle database and demonstrate how to use it to create NVARCHAR2 columns for a table.

-A Unicode data type that can store Unicode characters is NVARCHAR2.
+NVARCHAR2 is a Unicode data type that can store Unicode characters.
 When the database was created, the national character set was specified as the NVARCHAR2 character set.

 Variable-length character data is stored in the NVARCHAR2.
 The character length meanings are always the default and only length semantics for the NVARCHAR2 data type, hence they are always used when creating tables with NVARCHAR2 columns.

-Until now, we have understood the NVARCHAR2 datatype in a database and discussed the purpose of the floating point.
-Next, we will take a step further and understand how to use it to create NVARCHAR2 columns for a table in oracle.
+We have understood the NVARCHAR2 datatype in a database and discussed the purpose of floating point.
+Next, we will take a step further and understand how to use it to create NVARCHAR2 columns for a table in Oracle.

-For this, we need to understand the syntax to use an NVARCHAR2 datatype in oracle 21c which is given below.
+For this, we need to understand the syntax for using an NVARCHAR2 datatype in Oracle 21c, which is given below.

 NVARCHAR2(max_size BYTE)